ircv3/ircv3.github.io/_irc/index.md

 ## [Message Tags]({{site.baseurl}}/specs/core/message-tags-3.2.html)

-Message tags extend the core framing used with IRC messages, and allow extended data to be send with messages.
+Message tags extend the core framing used with IRC messages, and allow extended data to be sent with messages.

 Message tags are widely used in the IRCv3 specifications.
 As such, most software implementing IRCv3 extensions will want to to implement the core